 Not all out-of-pocket expenditures are counted to determine if the threshold is reached.
 For example, the premium is an out-of-pocket expenditure, but it is not counted.
 Out-of-pocket expenditures that are counted toward the threshold are called True Out-Of-Pocket costs (TrOOP).
 These include the deductible and cost-sharing for drugs covered on your plan’s formulary that you purchase at one of your plan’s contracted or network pharmacies.
 In other words, if you pay for a drug that is not in your plan’s formulary or you don’t buy it at a network pharmacy, your payment is not counted as TrOOP to determine if you have reached the threshold.

-If you’re in the donut hole, the total cost of your covered brand name drugs minus the 10% subsidy will be counted toward your TrOOP, not just the 40% you pay.
-For generics, however, only the amount you pay, will count toward your TrOOP.
+If you’re in the donut hole, the cost of your covered brand name drug(s) minus the 5% the plan covers is counted toward your TrOOP, not just the 25% you pay.
+For generics, however, only the amount you pay counts toward your TrOOP.